 What: Work in teams to design, build, and launch a high-powered rocket!

 Who: Middle/high school and college/university students are eligible to participate.
-NASA has already announced the 70 teams representing 24 states and Puerto Rico for the 2024 Student Launch Challenge.
+NASA has already announced the teams for the 2025 Student Launch Challenge.

-When: This nine-month challenge begins with on-site events from April 10-14, 2024, with final launches occurring on April 13.
+When: This nine-month challenge begins with on-site events beginning with Team & Mentor Arrival Day on April 30, 2025 and Launch Day happening May 3rd.

-Where: The final launch takes place in Huntsville, AL.
+Where: The final launch takes place in Toney, AL.

 Prize: Varies by contest—see p.48 for college/university awards and p.
 94 for middle/high school awards.